genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 }
 ```

-Helpers exist to assist interacting with the Kotlin Flow type, which is the return type within the reply block.
+Helpers assist you to interact with the Kotlin Flow type, which is the return type within the reply block.
 These helpers are:
 * T.flow() - Converts to the Flow type
 * T.distinct() - Returns a Flow of all distinct values
 * T.distinctBy(selector: (T) -> K?) - Returns a Flow of all distinct values given a selector